nosnibor27/PHYTO/README.md

 # PHYTO-05-18-0168-R
-Datasets and code used in a manuscript submitted to Phytopathology

-soilpop.csv

-F. culmorum isolation records from soils across Inland pacific Northwest

-dbackhouse2004.csv

-F. culmorum isolation records from wheat across eastern Australia, generously provided by Dr. David Backhouse
+##Utility of a multilevel modelling approach to investigate differences in isolation frequency of Fusarium culmorum in agricultural soil across the Inland Pacific Northwest